 Remedy through education, visibility and sustainable agriculture

-To promote the conservation of the Biosphere Reserve, the Water Resources Commission, together with other stakeholders from the region, is taking measures to sustainably protect the ecosystems around the lake as part of the #SOSAfricanHeritage project.
+To promote the conservation of the Biosphere Reserve, the Water Resources Commission, together with other stakeholders from the region, took measures to sustainably protect the ecosystems around the lake as part of the #SOSAfricanHeritage project.

-Educational programmes are being developed for schools in the region to teach students about the value of natural resources.
-They learn, for example, to measure and monitor the water quality of the lake with simple test kits.
-Farmers in the Biosphere Reserve receive training on efficient cultivation methods that are soil and ecosystem friendly.
-In addition, they are provided with seeds and supported in implementing the measures autonomously.
-On deserted areas, the Water Resources Commission plants indigenous trees and fruit varieties in order to reforest them.
+Educational programmes have been developed for schools in the region to teach students about the value of natural resources.
+For example, they were encouraged to measure and monitor rainfall data at their school.
+Farmers in the Biosphere Reserve received training on efficient cultivation methods that are soil and ecosystem friendly.
+They will continue to be supported in implementing the measures autonomously.
+On deserted areas, the Water Resources Commission planted indigenous trees and fruit varieties in order to reforest them.

-In the Biosphere Reserve, however, not only nature but also the traditional culture of the people is to be preserved sustainably.
-Another component of the project is therefore the documentation of orally transmitted stories and other cultural knowledge of the local population.
-The stories are systematically collected and finally recorded in a video.
-A new modern website helps to increase the national and international visibility of the Biosphere Reserve and thus to promote tourism.
+In the Biosphere Reserve, however, not only nature but also the traditional culture of the people was to be preserved sustainably.
+Another component of the project was therefore the documentation of orally transmitted stories and other cultural knowledge of the local population.
+The stories were systematically collected and finally recorded in a video documentation about the Biosphere Reserve.
+A new modern website, together with signs and information material, helps to increase the national and international visibility of the Biosphere Reserve and thus to promote tourism.

-In addition, education and awareness-raising activities are carried out for the local population.
-Educational materials as well as programmes on the radio and other media inform about the value of the Biosphere Reserve and ways to protect it.
+In addition, education and awareness-raising activities were carried out for the local population.
+Educational materials as well as programmes on the radio and other media informed about the value of the Biosphere Reserve and ways to protect it.